 Modern homes typically include progressive elements such as asymmetrical exteriors, flat roofs, and integrated outdoor spaces.
 Many modern interiors also feature minimal molding and trim, neutral color palettes, and metal accents.

-Both modern and contemporary homes sold at higher median prices than most other styles.
+Both modern and contemporary style of homes sold at higher median prices than most other styles.

 East Coast architecture has maintained its allure with 26 percent of Boston homes showcasing colonial roots.
 These classic homes are known for old-world charm, ornamental doorways, and symmetrical window placement.